mustafamukadam/frontendculture/javascript/Notes/notes.md

 ## event loop

+The entire script is initially executed as a macro task

 This means that the JS Engine is just an on-demand execution environment for any arbitrary JS code.
 So, for example, when your JavaScript program makes an Ajax request to fetch some data from the server, you set up the “response” code in a function (the “callback”), and the JS Engine tells the hosting environment:
 “Hey, I’m going to suspend execution for now, but whenever you finish with that network request, and you have some data, please call this function back.”